thelinuxhobbyist/studiolin/content/linux-in-our-lives/heating-runs-on-linux-micro-data-centres.md

 views: 0
 thumbnail: ""
 categories: ["Linux in Our Lives"]
-tags: ["heating", "micro data centres", "raspberry pi", "energy efficiency", "distributed computing", "linux", "sustainability"]
+tags: ["linux", "raspberry pi", "data centres", "green computing", "sustainable technology", "home energy", "renewable energy", "distributed computing", "open-source", "climate tech"]
 ---

 Most people still imagine data centres as vast, sealed-off warehouses humming with machines, burning through electricity and dumping huge amounts of waste heat into the air.
 They picture a world of industrial cooling towers and power-hungry server farms, not something that belongs in an ordinary suburban garden.
 But in a quiet part of Essex, an experiment is turning that picture upside down — and it's doing so with Linux, Raspberry Pis and a radically different idea about what computing infrastructure should look like.